dylansapienza/dylansapienza/README.md

-### I'm currently working on a social playlist app for Spotify 🎵
+- 🔭 I'm currently working on a social playlist app for Spotify 🎵
+- 🌱 I’m currently learning Typescript
+-

 <!--
 **dylansapienza/dylansapienza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.